Ghostpj/llm-project/ReadMe.md

 # Interface Architecture & Functionality

+Firstly, in order to run the project, please run the following commands into a command line :
+* pip install -r requirements.txt (in order to install all the necessary packages)
+* python3 run.py (in order to launch the app)

+Then, a local server is launched and you just have to open the HTTP adress specified in the terminal in a web browser.

 In the project's git folder, you will find the following components:

 * An "app" directory for the interface.